MicrosoftDocs/azure-devops-docs/docs/pipelines/library/service-endpoints.md

 ## Extensions for other service connections

-Other service connection types and tasks can be installed in VSTS and Team Foundation Server as extensions.
+Other service connection types and tasks can be installed in Azure Pipelines and Team Foundation Server as extensions.
 Some examples of service connections currently available through extensions are:

 * [TFS artifacts for Release Management](https://marketplace.visualstudio.com/items?itemName=ms-vscs-rm.vss-services-externaltfs).
-  Deploy on-premises TFS builds with VSTS
-  Release Management through a TFS service connection connection and the **Team Build (external)** artifact, even when the TFS machine is not reachable directly from VSTS.
-For more information, see
-  [External TFS](../release/artifacts.md#onpremtfssource) and
-  [this blog post](https://blogs.msdn.microsoft.com/visualstudioalm/2016/04/05/deploy-artifacts-from-onprem-tfs-server-with-release-management-service/).
+  Deploy on-premises TFS builds with Azure Pipelines Release Management through a TFS service connection connection and the **Team Build (external)** artifact, even when the TFS machine is not reachable directly from Azure Pipelines.
+For more information, see [External TFS](../release/artifacts.md#onpremtfssource) and [this blog post](https://blogs.msdn.microsoft.com/visualstudioalm/2016/04/05/deploy-artifacts-from-onprem-tfs-server-with-release-management-service/).